biolab-unige/xtens-app/README.md

 * Import the sql-schema located in xtens-app/db-schema/ into database

-Then create the local.js file in xtens-app/config/.
-This config file should include any settings specifically for your development computer (db passwords, operators etc.)
+Then create a file named ```local.js``` in the ```config/``` directory.
+This config file should include any settings specific of your local system/setup (db passwords, operators etc.).

-e.g:
+In the minimal setup it should contain the following information:

-        module.exports {
+        module.exports = {

             port: process.env.PORT || #port;